climateconnect/climateconnect/README.md

 ### Backend

-1. Make sure your `ENVIRONMENT` env variable is set to `production`
+1. Make sure your `ENVIRONMENT` env variable is set to `production` when deploying to the production server
 2. Follow steps 1-5 of the "Getting started locally - backend" (above in this file)